-- · Religious headwear.

-- Hoodie sweatshirts (hoods cannot be worn on heads).

-- Fitted pants, including opaque leggings, yoga pants and "skinny jeans."

-- Ripped jeans, as long as underwear and buttocks are not exposed.

-- Tank tops, including spaghetti straps.

-- Athletic attire

-- Face Masks (Required)
+- Head coverings must allow the face to be visible to staff, and not interfere with the line of sight of any student or staff. - Religious headwear. - Hoodie sweatshirts (face and ears must be visible to school staff). - Fitted pants, including opaque leggings, yoga pants and "skinny jeans." - · Ripped jeans, as long as underwear and buttocks are not exposed. - Tank tops, including spaghetti straps. - · Athletic attire